RedTopper/Screenshot-Tool/README.md

 top:91,50
 bottom:131,360
 ```
+### Name format:

+Name format can be: "scr_Xn_BOTTOM.xxx" (ninjahax), "scr_Xn_TOP_LEFT.xxx" (ninjahax),
+"scr_Xn_TOP_RIGHT.xxx" (ninjahax), "bot_XXXX.xxx" (NTR), or "top_XXXX.xxx" (NTR) where
+Xn is any amount of numbers, XXXX is a four digit number, and xxx is a picture format
+(usually png or bmp).
+The numbers for the top screen (as Xn or XXXX, depending on how
+you took the screenshot) should match up with the same number for the bottom screen.
+This is how the program tells the difference between a top and bottom image pair in order to
+merge them together.

 - The top: and bottom: denote where the top and bottom screen images should be placed in the template.png The first number is the X location from the top left and the second number is the Y location from the top left (always positive, includes 0).
 - Notice how there is no spaces in this document.
 Do not add spaces.
 Java will yell at you.